tprouvot/mask-sobject/README.md

 The configuration is based on two objects:

-- MaskSObject__c  : which define the object to mask with options such as the order sequence and the where clause
+- MaskSObject__c : object to mask with options such as the order sequence and the where clause
-- MaskSObjectField___c : which define the fields to mask and the option of masking (erase, randomize ...)
+- MaskSObjectField___c : field to mask and the option of masking (erase, randomize ...)

 [![SObjedt config](./screenshots/2022-08-10_09-42-09.png)](./screenshots/2022-08-10_09-42-09.png)